requirejs/requirejs/docs/start.md

         * helper/
             * util.js

-Add require.js and the require/ directory to the scripts directory, so it looks like so:
+Add require.js to the scripts directory, so it looks like so:

 * project-directory/
     * project.html